Perrie Edwards Gets Candid About Bullying And Missing Her Loved Ones

 A post shared by Perrie Edwards ✌️???? (@perrieedwards) on

 Not only does she miss her mom, but she also misses her boyfriend Alex Oxlade-Chamberlain.
 The two have confirmed their romance on social media.
 Perrie has proven their relationship is going well by sharing cozy photos of the two.
-She admitted that she was missing him while touring the U.S., reports the Daily Mail.
+She admitted that she was also missing him while touring the U.S., reported the Daily Mail.

 She took to Instagram to share a photo of the two kissing while she admitted that she hated being across the pond from the Arsenal star.